LukasSchweizer/TransferLearning_DiffusionPolicy/README.md

 # TransferLearning_DiffusionPolicy
 Repository for the "Deep Learning Lab" offered by the University Freiburg.
 This project focusses on Transfer Learning with a learned Diffusion Policy.

+*See docs/README.md for unabridged install and run instructions*

 ## Setup
 With Miniconda installed on your machine, execute the setup script:
 ```bash